NgChau9803/Fake-New-Detection-Yolov11AndRNN/README.md

 - Resource limiting to prevent crashes

 ## Troubleshooting

+If you get errors about Python version or venv creation, ensure Python 3.11 is installed and available as `python3.11` (Linux/macOS) or `py -3.11` (Windows).
+If you have issues with permissions, try running the script with `sudo` (Linux/macOS) or as Administrator (Windows).

 If you encounter memory issues:
 1. Reduce sample size with `--sample-size` option